ericmieth/pos-wrapper/Readme.md

 +-----------+------------------+------+-----+---------+-------+
 ```

-# implemented taggers
+## implemented taggers

 * [TreeTagger](http://www.cis.uni-muenchen.de/~schmid/tools/TreeTagger/)
 * [RDRPOSTagger](http://rdrpostagger.sourceforge.net) (there are some things to do)

-# usage
+## usage

 ```
 ./pos-wrapper -tagger the_tagger_of_your_choice -db-name database_name
 ```

-# options
+## options

 * -h, -help: display help and exit
 * -tagger: the tagger that should be used
 * -db-name: the database that should be used

-# be careful
+## be careful

 If the TreeTagger lexicon file is longer than ~3mio lines, there is a segmentation fault.
-Also TreeTagger fails, if the training corpus is too large.
+Also TreeTagger fails, if the training corpus is too large. ("ERROR: Can't open for reading")